Market Analysts see Coupang Inc [CPNG] falling to $18.50. Time to buy?

-Coupang Inc [NYSE: CPNG] traded at a low on 12/26/23, posting a -1.30 loss after which it closed the day’ session at $16.00.
+Coupang Inc [NYSE: CPNG] closed the trading session at $15.73 on 01/02/24.
+The day’s price range saw the stock hit a low of $15.54, while the highest price level was $16.08.
 The company report on December 18, 2023 at 9:05 AM that Coupang to Acquire the Business and Assets of Farfetch Holdings, Bringing the Future of Commerce to the $400B Global Personal Luxury Goods Segment.

 Coupang, Inc. (NYSE: CPNG), a leading global retailer, today announced plans to acquire the business and assets of Farfetch Holdings plc, a top online luxury company.
 This acquisition positions Coupang as a leader in the $400 billion global personal luxury goods segment.